 - Conversation with Fluent Speakers: Once you’re confident enough, you might challenge yourself and have a real conversation with a fluent speaker from the country you’re learning the language of.
 There are meet-up groups out there supporting new speakers, but also those wanting to learn English, too.
 Many offer sessions daily, meaning you can learn to speak a language quicker and easier.

-Now you know the benefits of learning a language, and you’ve had some great tips to getting started, what’s your next step?
-If you’re thinking of studying a language from your own home, starting now may be your best decision.
+Now you know why learning a second language is beneficial, and you’ve got some great tips to getting started, what’s your next step?
+If you’re thinking of studying a language from the comfort of your own home, starting now may be your best decision.
 Speak to us on live chat for guidance on our courses.